 - At the beginning of April 2016 we initiated contact with a number of community associations and their development/planning committee members to collect their viewpoints on Contextual Dwellings.

-- On June 7, 2016, we engaged more community association planning groups with the assistance of the Federal Communities of Calgary (FCC) via an input session.
+- On June 7, 2016, we engaged more community association planning groups with the assistance of the Federation of Calgary Communities (FCC) via an input session.

 - On September 20, 2016, we held an update session to inform stakeholders on the findings from the most recent monitoring reviews.

-All along this process, The City has also been attending community association development/planning committee meetings when requested, and having discussions with industry groups through the Urban Development Institute (UDI) of Calgary.
+Throughout this process, The City has also been attending community association development/planning committee meetings when requested, and having discussions with industry groups through BILD Calgary.

 What we heard and found

 There were a number of concerns raised from the latest monitoring review and we found that these concerns were consistent with ones that had been raised during prior reviews.
 Below are the most common concerns that have kept arising; please note however, that this is not an all-inclusive list:

 - There are concerns surrounding the processing of both Contextual Dwellings (permitted) and discretionary permits.There are some issues that relate to Contextual Dwelling rules that need further analysis.
 These are related to the “building envelope” which is the imaginary box that can be built within, including the maximum height of the dwelling.
 There are concerns both that the building envelope is too big and on the other side it is too limiting.

 - There are concerns surrounding the processing of both Contextual Dwellings (permitted) and discretionary permits.